robert-hill/robertallenhill.com/content/posts/2022-02-04-bike-camping-doesnt-need-to-be-hard.md

 ---
-title: "Bike Camping Doesn't Need to be Hard."
+title: Bike Camping Doesn't Need to be Hard.
+slug: angel-island-bike
 date: 2022-02-04T16:48:01-08:00
+description: Bikepacking in urban spaces can be a lot of fun!"
+author: Robert Hill
+lastmod: 2022-04-02T02:56:54.975Z
 draft: false
 ---